Rent vs. Buy: the Power of Inflation (and a fairer calculation)

 Addendum: After completing my analysis I stumbled onto Nerdwallet’s Rent vs Buy calculator.
 This has comprehensive variables you can input to make your comparison.
 I like the graphic that shows when the cross-over point will occur for buying vs. renting.
 However, I cannot access their formulas, so I’m not sure how they work behind the scenes.
 It uses statewide average property tax rates which do not reflect many local tax situations.
 Likewise, I find using a percentage of property value as a poor measure for repair and maintenance costs.
 For example, my less expensive OH house cost a lot more to maintain than my more expensive VA home.

-I think my spreadsheet, updated each year using actual annual investment returns and inflations rates, will provide a more accurate picture if you wish to track your house’s real time performance and whether it’s better to rent or sell if you need to leave your home for an extended period of time.
+I think my spreadsheet, updated each year using actual annual investment returns and inflation rates, will provide a more accurate picture if you wish to track your house’s real time performance and whether it’s better to rent or sell if you need to leave your home for an extended period of time.
 Note, high investment returns or capital appreciation percentages later on are less valuable than high returns early on due to sequence of returns and the power of compounding.